 Scott is the co-host of the “Reboot Your Law Practice” podcast.
 Scott and his co-host talk each week about how attorneys must give value, be authentic, build relationships, adjust, and evolve to be successful in the new legal reality we are practicing in.

 Scott enjoys discussing the business aspects of running a law practice, the future of law and how technology is changing the way most lawyers do business.

 A solo since passing the bar in 1978, Marc Garfinkle is an attorney whose practice is limited to legal ethics and discipline, judicial conduct and bar admission.
 He is also the author of several short books for new attorneys, including $olo Contendere: How to Go Directly from Law School into the Practice of Law without Getting a Job (3d ed.,©2010, 2019, Solo Contendere Press).

 A nationally-acclaimed speaker, Marc has addressed the Solo Practice and New Lawyers divisions of state bar associations from coast to coast, and regularly offers CLE programs for state bars, bar associations, Inns of Court and others.

 A former Ethics Committee investigator and Committee Chair, he is a regular contributor to the New Jersey Law Journal, having published approximately fifty ethics-related columns there.
 He is also frequently quoted in electronic and print media on matters of legal ethics.
-Marc also teaches Persuasion and Advocacy at Seton Hall University Law School and is public defender in his home town.
+Marc also teaches Persuasion and Advocacy at Seton Hall University Law School.

 Ruby handles all aspects of corporate U.S. immigration law, including nonimmigrant visas, permanent residence, citizenship and immigration support for corporate restructuring.
 She also assists clients with family-based immigration matters, consular processing, re-entry permits and naturalization.
 Ruby also has experience in the U.S. EB-5 Investor Category.